Programming Activities

 The Housing & Residential Education bases its programming efforts on our Residential Curriculum Model, which has four categories:

 Personal growth and exploration are cornerstones of student development.
-Students will build proficiency in identifying and verbalizing needs, ideas, thoughts, and values.
-Students will also have a broad understanding of the impact of actions on others and the community.
+Students will build proficiency in identifying and verbalizing their personal development needs, ideas, thoughts, and values; acknowledging how these impact others around them.
+Through the on-campus living experience, students will develop skills to succeed in life and academics.

 Learning Outcomes